yxz1007/mt7981-openwr/README.md

   7. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
   8. Run `make -j$(nproc)` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

-  ### Related Repositories
-  The main repository uses multiple sub-repositories to manage packages of different categories.
-All packages are installed via the ImmortalWrt package manager called opkg.
-If you're looking to develop the web interface or port packages to ImmortalWrt, please find the fitting repository below.
-  - [LuCI Web Interface](https://github.com/immortalwrt/luci): Modern and modular interface to control the device via a web browser.
-  - [ImmortalWrt Packages](https://github.com/immortalwrt/packages): Community repository of ported packages.
-  - [OpenWrt Routing](https://github.com/openwrt/routing): Packages specifically focused on (mesh) routing.

 ## Support Information
 For a list of supported devices see the [OpenWrt Hardware Database](https://openwrt.org/supported_devices)